cs3110/textbook/_sources/chapters/mut/intro.md

 # Mutability

 OCaml is not a *pure* language: it does admit side effects.
 We have seen that already with I/O, especially printing.
-But up till now we have limited ourself to the subset of the language that is *immutable*: values could not change.
+But up till now we have limited ourselves to the subset of the language that is *immutable*: values could not change.

 Mutability is neither good nor bad.
 It enables new functionality that we